 Here’s a quick technical breakdown of the process of data onboarding:

-- Uploading: Customer files are imported via a secure process.
+- The Upload Stage: Import customer files via a secure process.

 - Anonymization: Customer records are anonymized and personally identifiable information is removed and not stored.

 - Matching: Anonymized customer records are matched to online devices or digital IDs.